zhugchzo/dl_occurrence_tipping/README.md

    python ./model_test/sim_data/sim_may_fold.py
    ```

    The same file notation is used for the other models except sleep-wake hysteresis loop model and Sprott B hysteresis bursting model.
-These scripts also detrend the time series to get residuals, and compute indicators of competing algorithms in the regularly-sampled situation.
+These scripts also detrend the time series to get residuals, and compute early warning signals of competing algorithms in the regularly-sampled situation.

    Simulate the model time series with hysteresis phenomenon, code to do this is available in `./model_test/sim_hysteresis/`.
 For example, to simulate trajectories of sleep-wake hysteresis loop model, run